Promotion and growth diagrams for fans of Dyck paths and vacillating tableaux: Abstract

 \section{Abstract}

-We construct an injection from the set of $r$-fans of Dyck paths (resp. vacillation tableaux) of length $n$ into the set of chord diagrams on $[n]$ that intertwines promotion and rotation.
-This is done in two different ways, namely as fillings of promotion--evacuation diagrams and in terms of Fomin growth diagrams.
+We construct an injection from the set of $r$-fans of Dyck paths (resp. vacillating tableaux) of length $n$ into the set of chord diagrams on $[n]$ that intertwines promotion and rotation.
+This is done in two different ways, namely as fillings of promotion matrices and in terms of Fomin growth diagrams.
 Our analysis uses the fact that $r$-fans of Dyck paths and vacillating tableaux can be viewed as highest weight elements of weight zero in crystals of type $B_r$ and $C_r$, respectively, which in turn can be analyzed using virtual crystals.
-On the level of Fomin growth diagrams, the virtualization process corresponds to Krattenthaler's blow up construction.
+On the level of Fomin growth diagrams, the virtualization process corresponds to the Roby--Krattenthaler blow up construction.
 One of the motivations for finding rotation invariant diagrammatic bases such as chord diagrams is the cyclic sieving phenomenon.
 Indeed, we give a cyclic sieving phenomenon on $r$-fans of Dyck paths and vacillating tableaux using the promotion action.